adamolko/iml/README.md

 mlr = 2.18.0
 mlrCPO = 0.3.7

-### For interpretable ML
+### Interpretable ML methods
 iml = 0.10.1
 SHAPforxgboost = 0.1.0
 featureImportance = 0.9

+### Counterfactuals
-### Require manual installation from github
+Require a manual installation from github!
 The github repository can be found [here](https://github.com/susanne-207/moc).
-The necessary packages are *counterfactuals* and corresponding version of *iml* package, which is different from the one mentioned above.
+The necessary packages are *counterfactuals* and the corresponding version of the *iml* package, which is different from the one mentioned above.
+We manually call the respective packages in our code (see [specific_points.R](specific_points.R)).